 A simple Google search on ‘QR Code generator’ will give you pages of results.

 How do you then decide which service is the best for you?
-Will you compare all of them one-by-one?
+Will you compare all of them one by one?

 Fret not!
 We’ve compiled a detailed comparison chart of the best QR Code Generator.